 These attribute their cleaning power to substances known as surfactants.
 These substances work by lowering the tension between a given surface or object and grime.

-By reducing the forces that the soiling contaminants used to attach themselves onto surfaces or objects, it becomes easier to knock them off, leaving the surfaces or objects clean.
+By reducing the forces that the soiling contaminants used to attach themselves to surfaces or objects, it becomes easier to knock them off, leaving the surfaces or objects clean.
 A majority of detergents have harmful additives and cannot be used to sanitize.

 These are cleaners that work effectively when it comes to getting rid of mineral deposits, as well as other soiling substances that alkaline cleaners have trouble removing.
 A major downside of acidic cleaners is that they are harmful to people, pets, and the environment.